Ari-Ario/test-js/advanced/Mixed-Treaty/Data_Processing/description.md

 - The last line of the output file should not contain the trailing newline character (`\n`).
 - You can assume that the last line in the input file will never be an empty line.

-**Note:** In ACCESS you will not see the output file you generate.
-The workspace in access is just a starting point.
-During the execution of "Test & Run" or a submission, the files will only be created temporarily, but you will not see them in ACCESS.
-That is why there is a test with the name `test_print_output_file` which shows the content of your file generated in the testing suite.
-The message of this test can be found in the "Test Output" overview after you have run "Test & Run".
-If your function does not generate a file, the message will be `No output file exists`.

-**Note:** Starting with this exercise, we will provide public tests that *fail* by default.
-The tests we provide will *pass* for a correct solution, but keep in mind that the grading system runs many more exhaustive tests, so if the public test passes, that does not necessarily mean that your solution is 100% correct, as it might fail on certain edge or corner cases.

-**Note:** The provided script defines the signature of the functions.
-Do not change this signature or the automated grading will fail.

 **Note:** To check for the existence of a file, you can use `import os`, followed by a `os.path.exists(«path»)`.
 This snippet is already included in the template,